 Since December 2000, new buses and coaches that are used on local and scheduled services and can transport more than 22 passengers have had to meet Public Service Vehicles Accessibility Regulations.

-In Northern Ireland there are various Translink Smartpasses available for people with disabilities.
+In Northern Ireland there are various Translink Smartpasses for people with disabilities.

-Since December 1998, all new rail vehicles have had to meet Rail Vehicle Accessibility Regulations.
+Since December 1998, all new rail vehicles have to meet Rail Vehicle Accessibility Regulations.

 Learning to drive